-Where reliance is placed on a third party for elements of CDD, for example an eligible introducer relationship, the relevant person must ensure that the identification information sought from the introducer (or other third party) is adequate and accurate.
-Relevant persons should consider the extent of the information being provided by the third party and also whether the third party has met the customer face to face.
+Where reliance is placed on a third party for elements of CDD, for example introduced business or an eligible introducer relationship, the relevant person must ensure that the identification information sought from the eligible introducer (or other third party) is adequate and accurate.
+Relevant persons should consider the extent of the information being provided by the third party and also whether any third parties involved have met the customer.